VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

               "metadata" : {
                 "guiType": "toggle",
                 "name": "NO!",
-                "decription" : "What do you dislike?"
+                "description" : "What do you dislike?"
               },
               "options": [
                 {